Zaphrog/SHA256/README.md

 # SHA256
-A Secure Hash Algorithm 256
-The SHA256 creates a unique, 64 bit long hash for any input.
+The SHA256 creates a unique, 256 bit long hash for any input.

 ### Building block functions: